eolesinski/poliscipy/README.md

 ## Contributing

 PoliSciPy welcomes contributions!
-Please see the CONTRIBUTING.md for guidelines on how to get involved.
+Please see the [CONTRIBUTING.md](https://github.com/eolesinski/poliscipy/blob/main/CONTRIBUTING.md) for guidelines on how to get involved.

 ## Citation

-If you find PoliSciPy useful in your research, academic projects, or software, please cite it using the pre-made BibTeX entry in the CITATION.md file located in the root directory of this repository.
+If you find PoliSciPy useful in your research, academic projects, or software, please cite it using the [CITATION.cff](https://github.com/eolesinski/poliscipy/blob/main/CITATION.cff) file located in the root directory of this repository.